moodysalem/moodysalem.github.io/_posts/2017-10-23-Using_Travis_CI_to_Deploy_Ethereum_Smart_Contracts.markdown

 Go to your project at [the Travis website](https://travis-ci.org) to add the environment variables `MNEMONIC` and `INFURA_API_KEY`.
 These should be your BIP39 mnemonic generated earlier and your API key that you got from infura.

+**Make sure to surround your MNEMONIC in QUOTES!** Because the mnemonic has spaces in it, and travis inserts those variables exactly as typed, your deployments will not work unless your mnemonic is entered with quotes.

 ### Example: [discuss-eth](https://github.com/discuss-eth/discuss.eth)